thanasisn/SDR_enhancement_LAP/article/article.md

 CE events over Thessaloniki.
 Similar distribution of CE events, albeit with larger OI values, has been reported by @Vamvakas2020, for the city of Patras.
-This site is located $2.5^\circ$ south of Thessaloniki and is exposed to air masses coming mainly from the eastern Mediterranean, resulting in different cloud patterns, that may affect the characteristics and magnitude of the CE events.
+This site is located $2.5^\circ$ south of Thessaloniki and is exposed to air masses coming mainly from the eastern Mediterranean, resulting in different cloud patterns that may affect the characteristics and magnitude of the CE events.

 \begin{figure}